MTU Aero Engines: 2010s

 In 2019, MTU announced that Serbia would be a centre for aircraft engine repairs, after MTU Aero Engines signed a memorandum of understanding with Serbia's Economy Ministry; a new facility shall be established in the northern town of Stara Pazova, near to Belgrade.
 The company possesses numerous other locations around the globe, including Rocky Hill, Connecticut; Vancouver, British Columbia; Rzeszów, Poland; Zhu Hai, China and Dallas, Texas.

 During December 2019, Safran and MTU announced an agreement to found a 50/50 joint venture to manage the development, production, and after-sales support activities of the new military aero engine intended to power the Future Combat Air System.

+2020s

+In 2021, MTU Maintenance Canada Ltd, MTU's primary MRO facility in North America, moved into a larger 22,000 sqm facility, consolidating work under one roof while also providing additional space for future growth.